raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 <div class="camera_step">

 --- task ---
+TODO check these instructions - do we need to mention dismantling the ribbon cable from the board?
-Feed the camera cable through the slot on the Sense HAT and then sit the Sense HAT onto the Raspberry Pi device.
+Sit the Sense HAT onto the Raspberry Pi device <div class="camera_step">and feed the camera ribbon cable through</div>.
 Make sure that all 40 GPIO pins line up with the corresponding holes in the tall header.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VzYGDq0D1mw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>